briarsweetbriar/rubber_stamp/README.md

     @novel.versions.last.accept

-If you accept it, then ControlledVersioning will update the original with your revisions:
+If you accept it, then RubberStamp will update the original with your revisions:

     @novel.title # => "fragments from Work in Progress"
     @novel.submit_revision(title: "Finnegans Wake")